wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 a few exceptions, such as when the cache block is locked, or (for non-L1 caches) when the external event will cause the second half of the split transaction to fail.

+8. Each MSHR register has a pending retry counter, which tracks the number of queued requests that will be retried in the current cycle.
+This counter is incremented when a new request is inserted into the coherence controller's retry buffer, and decremented when a request handler executes with `inMSHR` flag set.
+Certain operations (most notably, evictions) require this counter to be zero in order to be able to proceed.

 In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., downgrades and invalidations), in separate sections.
 Helper functions are covered when they are encountered for the first time.